 By Zining Li with R. Lunawat, 2017.
 Book chapter (invited) in “Paths for Sustainable Development” edited by Robert Lensink, Stefan SJogren, and Clas Wihlborg; Published by the University of Gothenburg (Sweden) and the University of Groningen (Netherlands).

 Goodwill Impairment: Causes and ConsequencesReview of Accounting Studies

 The paper examines the reaction of market participants to the announcement of a goodwill impairment loss, the nature of the information conveyed by the loss, and whether a cause of goodwill impairment can be traced back to overpayment for targets at the time of prior acquisitions.

-Mandatory IFRS adoption and Earnings Management: Evidence from ChinaWorking Paper
+How does Mandatory IFRS Adoption Change Methods of Earnings Management: Evidence from ChinaWorking Paper